Last Updated on July 9, 2020 by Christine Kaaloa

 If Indians honor the god in every guest, that guest is also a god capable of cleaning up after themselves.

-8. Ashrams in India have basic accommodations
+8. Yoga ashrams in India have basic accommodations

 Ashrams in India may have double and single guest rooms available, but the standard is most likely, dorm style living quarters.
 Many ashrams do not offer lockers for security, however.
 If you have any valuables, you might ask to store them at the front desk.
 But this is at your discretion.

-9. Making friends at ashrams is fun
+9. Making friends at an ashram in India

 Making friends with fellow ashram guests invites meeting travelers and locals, who share your yogic, meditation and spiritual passions.
 Sometimes, the ashram will have planned activities to enjoy.
 For instance, my yoga ashram organized a Holi celebration on their grounds to keep practitioners safe during their time in India.
 Engaging in ashram activities and sharing a relaxed downtime makes your time lively and enriching.